-- 1. Clarify and expand awareness of what community engagement is, why it is valued, and how it can look across colleges and departments, as well as student groups. - 2.
+- 1. Clarify and expand awareness of what community engagement is, why it is valued, and how it can look across colleges and departments, as well as student groups, perhaps including Registered Student Organization (RSO) leader orientation. - 2.
 Consider a community engagement regular feature in The Review and UDaily.

 - 3. Identify one central web-based location where community engagement activities and opportunities across the University can be located. - 4.
 Clarify how students can work in coordination with and support established partnerships. - 5.
 Re-visit terminology related to civic engagement, partnerships, and community engagement to ensure consistency in messaging across the University. - 6.
 Increase transportation and additional accessibility resources to facilitate students' ability to participate in community engagement activities. - 7.
-Create professional development learning opportunities for students (i.e., materials at orientation), perhaps in coordination with Registered Student Organization (RSO) leaders, to advance students' understanding of community engagement at UD, such as what the partnerships are and how to become involved.
+Create professional development learning opportunities for students (i.e., materials at orientation), perhaps in coordination with RSO leaders, to advance students' understanding of community engagement at UD, such as what the partnerships are and how to become involved.